Pera208/odin-recipes/README.md

 # odin-recipes

-The odin project project
+An odin project project
-Making a recipe project
+There is spaghetti, basil chicken and miso soup